ministryofjustice/laa-ruby-learning-path/ruby_learning_path.md

   - Rake is a build automation tool that is used to perform tasks on code (e.g. things like [minifying](https://en.wikipedia.org/wiki/Minification_(programming)) Javascript or running automated tests).
 It is used heavily in the Rails frame work for things like database migrations.
 It might be best to look into this in the context of Rails (see step 3).

 - Testing Frameworks:
-  - Great course on testing Ruby / rails apps on Pluralsight [here](https://app.pluralsight.com/library/courses/test-driven-rails-rspec-capybara-cucumber/table-of-contents).
+  - Great course on testing Ruby / Rails apps on Pluralsight [here](https://app.pluralsight.com/library/courses/test-driven-rails-rspec-capybara-cucumber/table-of-contents).
 This course is really good, I highly recommend this.
   - [Minitest](http://ruby-doc.org/stdlib-2.0.0/libdoc/minitest/rdoc/MiniTest.html) – default Ruby test framework which comes as part of it’s standard library (since Ruby 1.9).
   - [RSpec](http://rspec.info/) – the de-facto Ruby testing framework for TDD.
   - [factory_bot](https://github.com/thoughtbot/factory_bot) (Note: until fairly recently this was called _factory_girl_, it is referred to by this name in some of the resources).
 Can be used to mock objects to create test data in Ruby apps.
 More info [here](https://semaphoreci.com/community/tutorials/working-effectively-with-data-factories-using-factorybot).